dscv3-universal-resources/dscv3-universal-resources-docs/index.md

   - A rewritten DSC v3 resource in Python, based on the original `Service` resource from `PSDesiredStateConfiguration`.
 It manages Windows services declaratively, including new capabilities supported by DSC's v3 engine.
+- **Windows user**
+  - A DSC v3 resource for managing Windows user accounts.
+It provides functionality to create, modify, and remove user accounts, including setting user properties like full name, description, and password.
+It's written in .NET using OpenDsc's library

 More resources in additional languages will be added soon.
 Stay tuned!